Silver Springs, Ocala

 - Limestone ground – porous limestone filtrates water but it is also slowly dissolved, allowing for the artesian water to form channels and even large voids filled with fast-flowing streams of clear water.
 In places where these streams reach the surface, we see enormous, powerful springs.

-Silver Springs discharges from a 20 metre long and 3.6 metre high cavern.
+Silver Springs discharges from a 20 meter long and 3.6-meter high cavern.
 There are numerous smaller discharges nearby as well.

 Elephants in spring water

 The Silver Springs are filled with life.
-The unusul conditions have formed an unusual biotope.
+The unusual conditions have formed an unusual biotope.

 Even more interesting are the remnants of extinct animals found in the spring deposits.
 Near the springs and even in the stream formed by springs, petrified remains of extinct elephants, mastodons and other animals have been found that are more than 10000 years old.
 These animals came to the springs in prehistoric times and drowned there.